one-click-desktop/demonstration/README.md

 After these steps there will be 5 containers:
 1. *mqtt* - RabbitMQ message broker used as internal and external communication broker.
 2. *openldap* - Active Directory storing users and their home directories.
+3. *nfs* - NFS server hosting user directories.
-3. *overseer* - Overseer controlling sample VirtualizationServer.
+4. *overseer* - Overseer controlling sample VirtualizationServer.
-4. *virt-srv* - sample VirtualizationServer with 2 types of machines.
+5. *virt-srv* - sample VirtualizationServer with 2 types of machines.
-5. *admin-panel* - web server where admin-panel is provided.
+6. *admin-panel* - web server where admin-panel is provided.

 ## `build_and_run-demo.sh`